So I’m sitting at the local pastors luncheon for the first time. I’ve always considered these meetings sort of like the TV show “The View”…

 These days I feel caught between the church people I love and the lost people I’m reaching out toward.
 I literally fit in nowhere.

 Here’s the problem.
-I love my lost friends.
+I love my non-Christian friends.
 They’re on the whole pretty well-educated, and my sense of humor goes over well with them.
 I’m the “cool pastor”, the one who doesn’t send them a judgy face when they light up a smoke or take a drink, though I participate in neither.

 I get their cultural references and jokes.
 I don’t scold when they curse.
 You get the idea.
 And yes, I know what you’re wondering…